Funding of student organizations during the 1989 Tiananmen Square protests and massacre: Rivalries in Tiananmen Square

 There were rivalries between some of the pro-democracy groups that occupied Tiananmen Square.
 The Beijing Workers Autonomous Federation focused more on corruption and inflation.
 They complained about the elitism of the students who wanted to keep their protest pure and initially refused to allow the BWAF to operate within Tiananmen Square.
 There were also disputes between different student groups.
 When the Hunger Strike Committee took over leadership on the square the BSAF which had raised nearly one million RMB during the first week of the hunger strike refused to hand the money over.
 Eventually they gave 100,000 RMB to the Hunger Strike Committee and kept the rest.
 Later in May the students established a new organization called Defend Tiananmen Square Headquarters to manage Tiananmen Square.
 Because of the intense conflicts among movement activists, General Headquarters had great difficulty getting money out of the BSAF.

 Allegations of corruption and financial mismanagement

 The rivalries between the different groups and the absence of financial management resulted in allegations of corruption.
 Student leaders were even suspected of corruption.
 Thousands of (US) dollars of contributions, mostly from Hong Kong, had been flowing into the student organizations’ coffers, but no accounting had been done.
 The BWAF accused the student leadership of financial misappropriation; they claimed that the students had taken in enormous sums of money in donations from ordinary citizens and from abroad.
 The issue of student corruption was never fully resolved.
 Allegations were made that leaders, including Wu’erkaixi, Zhou Yongjun, Yang Huhui, Chai Ling and Feng Congde personally accepted donations.
 It was claimed by some that there was no control whatsoever on how these donations were handled, there is only the students’ word that they were used for the student movement.
-Given that there were several student organizations it would be difficult to make the claim that there were no controls at all.